awsdocs/aws-codepipeline-user-guide/doc_source/pipelines-edit.md

    Save the file\.

 1. If you use the CLI to edit a pipeline, you must manually manage the recommended change detection resources for your pipeline:
-   + For an AWS CodeCommit repository, you must create the CloudWatch Events rule, as described in [Create a CloudWatch Events Rule That Starts Your AWS CodeCommit Pipeline \(CLI\)](pipelines-trigger-source-repo-changes-cli.md)\.
+   + For a CodeCommit repository, you must create the CloudWatch Events rule, as described in [Create a CloudWatch Events Rule for a CodeCommit Source \(CLI\)](pipelines-trigger-source-repo-changes-cli.md)\.
-   + For an Amazon S3 source, you must create the CloudWatch Events rule and AWS CloudTrail trail, as described in [Use CloudWatch Events to Start an Amazon S3 Pipeline](create-cloudtrail-S3-source.md)\.
+   + For an Amazon S3 source, you must create the CloudWatch Events rule and AWS CloudTrail trail, as described in [Use CloudWatch Events to Start a Pipeline \(Amazon S3 Source\)](create-cloudtrail-S3-source.md)\.
-   + For a GitHub source, you must create the webhook, as described in [Use Webhooks to Start a GitHub Pipeline](pipelines-webhooks.md)\.
+   + For a GitHub source, you must create the webhook, as described in [Use Webhooks to Start a Pipeline \(GitHub Source\)](pipelines-webhooks.md)\.

 1. To apply your changes, run the update\-pipeline command, specifying the pipeline JSON file:
 **Important**